What is the eIDAS Regulation?

 - Creates a single European market for trust services by ensuring all identity schemes work across borders, carrying the same legal status as a traditional handwritten signature.

-Who and what are affected by eIDAS regulation?
+Who and what are affected by the eIDAS Regulation?

 Broadly speaking, eIDAS impacts: